Poor Quality Consultants:

 How to Identify Poor Quality Consultants

-It’s a blazing hot market out there- consultants are in high demand, and CRA rates have skyrocketed since the pandemic.
-So how do you avoid hiring poor quality consultants when the market is so competitive?
-The first step is to learn the key indicators of what makes a consultant poor quality, so you never have to settle for one.
+We are receiving hundreds of applicants for every position.
+So how do you avoid hiring poor quality consultants when you are being overwhelmed with candidates?
+The first step is to learn the key indicators of what makes a consultant poor quality, so you never have to settle for a candidate that mediocre or doesn’t fit your needs.

 Red Flags for Poor Quality Consultants